-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes 🗵 No 🗆

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Yes □ No ⊠

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or non-accelerated filer.
-See definition of "large accelerated filer, "accelerated filer" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Accelerated filer \Box

-Non-accelerated filer Emerging growth company

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow: Item 17 🗆 Item 18 🗆

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+If this report is an annual or transition Securities Exchange Act of 1934 Yes □ on report, indicate by check mark if the registrant is not requi No ⊠ red to file reports pursuant to Section 13 or 15(d) of the registrant (1) has filed all reports required to be filed by Sectuch shorter period that the registrant was required to file such that the registrant was required to be filed by Secture 1. required to be submitted and posted pur registrant has submitted electronically and posted on its corsuant to Rule 405 of Regulation S-T (\S 229.405 of this chapt submit and post such files).
+Yes \boxtimes No \square registrant is a large accelerated filer, an accelerated filer, or r growth company" in Rule 12b-2 of the Exchange Act.
+(Check Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer ☐ Emerging growth company ☐ t prepares its financial statements in accordance with U.S. GA for complying with any new or revised financial accounting , , Indicate by check mark which basis of accounting the registrant has used to prepare the financia l statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standa Board □ If "Other" has been checked in respondibles: Item 17 □ Item 18 □ onse to the previous question, indicate by check mark which financial statement item the registrant has elected to If this is an annual report, indicate b by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠